 There are innumerable advice columns, books and blogs offering suggestions about the things parents must know when helping their student choose a college.
 Here are a few of the most common, with our answers in the clearest, direct language we can muster.

 1. Costs and financial aid: Ferris State has an automatic scholarship program for high-achieving students called the 'Woodbridge N. Ferris Scholarships', or 'WNF scholarships' as they are often called.
 These scholarships are awarded on the basis of cumulative High School GPA (on a 4-point scale) and ACT or SAT score.
 Your student does not need to be in Honors to get this scholarship.
 The Honors Residential Life Scholarship contributes $1,500 to the cost of housing on campus during your first year.
-It is available ONLY to students who are enrolling full-time at Ferris for their first full-time college experience.
+It is available ONLY to students who are enrolling full-time at Ferris and required to live on campus by university policy.
 Taking college courses while enrolled full-time in High school (i.e. dual enrollment) does not make your student a full-time college student.
 The Honors Residential Life Scholarship is available only to Honors students.

 2. Graduation rates and academic support: about 80% of students who enter Honors graduate from Ferris with their desired degree.
 More than 95% of students who start Honors return to Ferris after 1 year.
 That is higher than the rate of equally qualified students who started Ferris without Honors.

 3. Adjusting to campus: The Honors Peer Mentors match new students with returning students to serve as resources during their adjustment to campus and to Honors.
 Housing staff are also helpful as students develop the independence necessary to succeed.
 The Honors office always welcomes student questions and will work hard to connect them to appropriate resources.